Wall Street: Money Never Sleeps: Characters

-Television actress Natalie Morales, Vanity Fair, economist Nouriel Roubini, journalist and producer Graydon Carter (like in Arbitrage), financier Warren Buffett and director Stone's mother have minor roles in the film.
+Television actress Natalie Morales, economist Nouriel Roubini, journalist and producer Graydon Carter, financier Warren Buffett and director Stone's mother Jacqueline have minor roles in the film.
 Jim Cramer also makes a brief appearance after Stone cast him because he was a former hedge fund manager.
 Stone, who had a cameo in the first film, plays a similarly brief role in Wall Street: Money Never Sleeps.
 He wanted to give the young LaBeouf "some older connections" that would "give it weight" in the movie.
-Donald Trump and Julianne Michelle played minor parts, but Trump's scene was cut from the final version (it is instead available on the DVD).
+Donald Trump played a minor part, but Trump's scene was cut from the final version (it is instead available on the DVD).
 Stone said the scene was too "distracting" for the ending.
 Program host Neil Cavuto appears in the sequel for several seconds.
 A longer scene that involved him was cut; a representative for Stone clarified that his decision was an aesthetic, not political, choice.
 Roger Hendricks Simon, a director-actor, landed a part acting as a thinly veiled version of former AIG CEO Hank Greenberg.
 Like Trump's part, his scenes were not included but are in the film's DVD version.

 Production

 Development

 In early 2007, The New York Times reported that a sequel to Wall Street, then tentatively titled Money Never Sleeps, had entered pre-production and was in the early stages of development with a screenplay by Stephen Schiff of The New Yorker.
 Shortly after the film was confirmed, Michael Douglas was reported to be interested in reprising his role as Gordon Gekko, depending on the script.
 In October 2008, 20th Century Fox announced that it had officially green-lit the film and would serve as a distributor.
 In the same month it was announced that Allan Loeb had been approached to write a script that was being referred to as a "page one rewrite", meaning that he would be starting "from scratch".
 Shortly after the film had entered pre-production it was announced that both Charlie Sheen and Daryl Hannah would not be involved with the sequel for unknown reasons.
 Despite stating that Sheen was not going to return, Oliver Stone confirmed he would briefly reprise his role as Bud, which would be worked into the script.

 Around May 2007, The New York Times reported that Stone had turned down the opportunity to direct the film, even after months of being pressured to do so by Douglas, among others.
 However, in April 2009 Fox confirmed that Stone would be returning as both director and producer, alongside Douglas and Edward R. Pressman.
 Stone stated that he reconsidered passing on directing the film after the stock market crash.
-The film was co-produced by Eric Kopeloff with Alessandro Camen and Celia D. Costas serving as executive producers.
+The film was co-produced by Eric Kopeloff with Alessandro Camon and Celia D. Costas serving as executive producers.
 In addition to screenwriter Loeb, the film's overall writer is Schiff.
 Bryan Burrough received credit as a consultant, and may have done uncredited work on the story.